 - Water is Life and Life is Finite by Natalie Cromb

 - Australia’s Double Standards on Statues and Sacred Sites by Patrick Mercer

-The submission link for the next round will open again and can be found here.
+The submission link for the next round can be found here.

 black&write! has also partnered with Griffith Review to give our editor interns and junior editors further training and experience.
 This partnership involves getting insight into how Griffith Review works and how to edit shorter pieces of work.

 If you’d like to know more about the editing internship with black&write!, have a look here.